 If you're in first year, this is an opportunity for you!
 HSS Buddies is a program that helps pair first year health science students with a volunteered older peer as a mentor.

 The constitution applies to the affairs of the University of Ottawa Health Sciences Student Association (HSSA).

-This document establishes the rules of the HSSA, subject to the articles of the constitution of the Student Federation of the University of Ottawa (SFUO), and the mandate provided to this association by the University of Ottawa.
+This document establishes the rules of the HSSA, subject to the articles of the constitution of the University of Ottawa Student Union (UOSU), and the mandate provided to this association by the University of Ottawa.